trskop/command-wrapper/man/command-wrapper-cd.1.md

 # EXIT STATUS

 For documentation of generic *EXIT STATUS* codes see `command-wrapper(1)` manual page section *EXIT STATUS*.
-Any *EXIT STATUS* codes specific to this subcommand will be listed below.
+Specific *EXIT STATUS* codes to this subcommand are listed below.

+`3`
+:  Command was unable to find targed directory or it was unable to determine what shell to execute.
+The later usually means that `SHELL` environment variable is not present in the current environment.

 # BASH KEY BINDINGS